Self-reference in computer programming and hip-hop

 end

 This kind of nested self-reference is so common in computer programming that it’s easy to forget how weird it is.
-Computer programs use exactly the same code for programs and the data the programs are acting on.
-Programs can use themselves as data.
-You can nest self-references within self-references to whatever depth you want.
+Computer programs use the same code for both programs and the data that the programs are acting on.
+In other words, programs can use themselves as data.
+They can take their own code as input, and can output code too.
+You can nest layers of self-reference within self-reference in your programs to whatever depth you want.
 Such self-referential nesting is considered good programming technique, and most of the software we use every day is full of it.

 Ch-ch-ch-ch-check out, check out check out my melody.